dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-05-tutorial-jupyter-notebook.md

 * Create a new notebook, write your first lines of code, and run a simple “Hello, World!” example.
 * Learn basic terminology (e.g., kernel, cell, IDE) so you feel confident exploring further.

+**Prerequisites:**
+This tutorial assumes a basic understanding of how to work with the Command Line.
+We strongly recommend that you take the ***Using the Command Line to Organize Your Research Files*** tutorial before taking this tutorial.

 ---

 **Need help along the way?
 Use ChatGPT or any other Generative AI!**